kr28neeraj/HazelcastDemo/README.md

 # HazelcastDemo

+## Motivation
-Create a Spring Boot project with Hazelcast as distributed in memory cache.
+Create a Spring Boot project with Hazelcast as in momory distributed cache.

 # slack community